YUEQIN18/Fall2020/README.md

 ## Weekly report 10 (To be updated:pray:)

 [2020-12-05] Reformatted the weekly report, adding some content and emoji expressions. :star:
-If you want to know how to add emoji exppressions into markdown, :white_check_mark:click [here](https://www.webfx.com/tools/emoji-cheat-sheet/)
+If you want to know how to add emoji expressions into markdown, :white_check_mark:click [here](https://www.webfx.com/tools/emoji-cheat-sheet/)

 [2020-12-04] Determined the project of IoT.
 Bought a Raspberry Pi Camera V2.